-Your mum may not be there to drag you out of bed or pile your plate with greens, but I’m here to give you some pointers on staying fit for free.
+Now – your mum may not be there to drag you out of bed or pile your plate with greens, but we’re here to give you some pointers on staying fit for free(ish).

 Keeping fit for cheap